frostoven/frostoven.github.io/showcase.md

 ### True star positions

-I could not find a catalogue of that contains all Earth-visible stars, so I [made one myself](https://github.com/frostoven/BSC5P-JSON-XYZ).
+I could not find a catalogue that contained all Earth-visible stars (with 3D positions), so I
+[made one myself](https://github.com/frostoven/BSC5P-JSON-XYZ).
 It took waaayyy too long to make (50 days).
 Luckily it does the job.